 Do you want to win new clients for your agency?
-Of course you do… But how does that happen?
+Of course, you do, but how does that happen?

 Every successful agency-client relationship is built on a foundation of understanding.

 In the pre-pitch stage, this process is known as prospecting.

-If you’re an agency development rep, prospecting is your first interaction with a brand.
-It’s an opportunity to prove that you’re a student of their business, and that you’re fully invested in being their partner.
+Prospecting is your first interaction with a brand if you’re an agency development rep. It’s an opportunity to prove that you’re a student of their business and fully invested in being their partner.

-What advertising formats do they use?
+What ad formats do they use?